 Ferndale is a medium-sized city located in the state of Michigan.
 With a population of 18,969 people and eight constituent neighborhoods, Ferndale is the 70th largest community in Michigan.
 Much of the housing stock in Ferndale was built prior to World War II, making it one of the older and more historic cities in the country.

 Of important note, Ferndale is also a city of artists.
 Ferndale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ferndale’s character.

 Also of interest is that Ferndale has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Ferndale in 2010 was $31,567, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $126,268 for a family of four.
+The per capita income in Ferndale in 2018 was $48,050, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $192,200 for a family of four.
 However, Ferndale contains both very wealthy and poor people as well.

 The most common language spoken in Ferndale is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.